 Follow all the other commonsense advice you’ve heard about online shopping: Use a credit card, not debit, to limit your losses in case of fraud.
 Don’t make purchases over public Wi-Fi.
 Hackers can intercept data through man-in-the-middle attacks or by setting up “evil twin” hotspots that capture your web traffic and can even redirect you to malware or phishing sites.
 If you use public Wi-Fi frequently, consider encrypting your traffic via a personal VPN connection service.
 Monitor your bank and credit card transactions frequently and set alerts for suspicious activity.

 Even if You do Everything Right

-Unfortunately, the most cautious online shopper is still exposed to security risks.
+Unfortunately, the most cautious online shopper is still exposed to e-commerce attacks.
 Online credit card skimming is on the rise and using more sophisticated methods that make it harder to detect.
 According to researcher Willem de Groot, who closely tracks this trend, card skimming has increased by 69% in the past year.